digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

       signatory issuer
       observer owner

-We can add a new field for currency:
+You can add a new field for currency:

 .. code:: daml